LArbys/SSNetServer/README.md

     [frame 0] "dummy"
     [frame 1] 'Plane 65535 (rows,cols) = (0,0) ...
 Left Top (0,0) ...
 Right Bottom (0,0)' (the output of ImageMeta::dump())
     [frame 2] numpy array, filled with zeros, whose size is from the first received image

+### CaffeLArCV1Client/Worker

+Worker processes all three planes using Caffe1.

+Uses the same message protocol as Simple/Dummy pair above.

+Client sends the images for one plane for one event as one batch.
+To send all three planes, 3 sets of frames are shipped together.

+The worker processes one frame at a time.
+It knows which plane's network to use from the meta.
+Because processing is frameset at a time, only one network is running, while the others are idle.
+This could be improved by modeling the broker as a majordomo server, which knows how to ship different flavor of requests to different flavor of workers.

+Good enough for now, though.

+On Meitner, 0.44 secs per event (read file+fill batch+roundtrip+write output)x3 planes.
+Several threads, but in total mem usage between 2.5 to 3 GB.
+(Will want to see mem usage in tests on separate nodes for worker and proxy.)